kevinmichaelchen/jonathan-leslie-crawler/README.md

 Kayhan is an Iranian newspaper.
 Scraping was relatively straight-forward.
 Took a day.

 ## Newsbank
-Newsbank is SAML-secured, but we boot on implementing the whole dance to retrieve the ezproxy cookie and simply supply the cookie ahead of time in a properties file.
+Newsbank is SAML-secured, but we circumvent the dance with Shibboleth by supplying the `ezproxy` cookie ahead of time in a properties file.

 ```mysql
 CREATE TABLE `newspaper` (